ALWAYS START AN ESSAY WITH AN ENGAGING INTRODUCTION

 Teaching Students how to start an essay with a rhetorical question

 To get some experience posing rhetorical questions, organize your students into small groups, and give each group a list of essay thesis statements suited to their age and abilities.

 Task the students to rephrase each of the statements as questions.

 For example, if we start with the thesis statement “Health is more important than wealth”, we might reverse engineer a rhetorical question such as “What use is a million dollars to a dying man?”

-For example, if the thesis statement is something along the lines of “Wealth doesn’t bring happiness”, the writer might open with a scene describing a lonely, unhappy person surrounded by wealth and opulence.
+For example, if the thesis statement is something like “Wealth doesn’t bring happiness”, the writer might open with a scene describing a lonely, unhappy person surrounded by wealth and opulence.

-This scene would contrast a luxurious setting with an impoverished emotional state insinuating the thrust of the essay’s central thesis in the process.
+This scene contrasts a luxurious setting with an impoverished emotional state, insinuating the thrust of the essay’s central thesis.

 Whether the students are using a factual or fictional scene for their contrast, dramatizing it can make it much more persuasive and impactful.

 THE END OF THE BEGINNING